Kari Martindale is a lover of all things language.

 Favorite road trips: Ireland/Northern Ireland; Great Lakes; Germany’s Maerchenstrasse (Fairy Tale Route); Normandie; a loop through Croatia, Slovenia, Slovakia, Hungary; a 3-Generation trip through Germany/Austria/Czech Republic with my daughter and mother.

-Favorite TV shows: Golden Girls, Soap, the Mentalist.
+Favorite TV shows: Golden Girls, Soap.

-Favorite movie: Goonies; any good heist.
+Favorite movie: Goonies; any and every good heist movie.

 *The Five People You Meet in Heaven is a nice look at how we unknowingly affect the lives of others.
+Literally everyone should read it.

 “The man who views the world at 50 the same as he did at 20 has wasted 30 years of his life.” -Muhammad Ali